bonusly/mock_chargebee/README.md

-# hoverfly
+# mock_chargebee
-Hoverfly is a drop in mocking library for testing with Chargebee.
+MockChargebee is a drop in mocking library for testing with Chargebee.